 Prague Beer and Czech Tapas Evening Walking Tour

 A typical Slavic evening with special folk music and dance performances makes U Marčanů a popular folklore restaurant and entertainment venue for tourists coming from different parts of the globe.
 Located in a quiet part of Prague 6 not far from Prague Castle, this restaurant serves a menu made of traditional Czech dishes and to pair with it, there are high-quality Moravian wines and excellent pilsner beer.
 Guests are encouraged to participate in every show which is a one-hour program of Bohemian, Moravian, Slovak folk or gypsy songs and dances.

 Address: Veleslavínská 25/14, 162 00 Praha 6-Veleslavín, Czechia

 Prague: Folklore Dinner with Music & Dance

 Experience the night tour and don't ever sleep

 Shout out to all those thrill-seekers who love to stay awake when the dark finally closes in!
-These evening tours and adventures in Prague city will surely give you the energizing vibe to make you active and dynamic.
+These Prague night attractions will surely give you the energizing vibe to make you active and dynamic.
 Get on your feet and start your nightlife!

 Get Trip101 in your inbox